YaegerKnight/ml-blog/_posts/2022-02-10-synthetic-image-data.md

 I found that it was pretty trivial to generate images of the kind I proposed above.
 The placement of the redactions didn't always make sense, and sometimes the random resize that the redaction underwent meant that it was either far too small or far too large.
 I also hadn't included any steps to capture the annotation in this prototype, but I knew it was possible so continued onwards.

-## Detour: get stuck pretty quickly, experience bbox sprawl
+## Detour: Get Stuck Pretty Quickly, Experience bbox Sprawl

 Buoyed by my success in the prototype stage, I immediately added a bunch of improvements and features to what I wanted to achieve.
 I knew I wanted to make sure that the redaction stayed within the boundaries of the original base image.
 I also wanted to ensure that it stayed within the boundaries of the content of the base image — i.e. redactions generally tend to be made on top of content which tends not to be right on the outer margins.